cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-manager.md

 #### Multi-Network Management

 Cloudify Manager uses [Cloudify Agents]({{< relref "about/manager_architecture/_index.md#cloudify-agents" >}}) to execute tasks and collect information about the resources that it manages.
-Before you install your Cloudify Manager, you must specify the Cloudify Manager IP addresses or DNS names that your agents will use to communicate with it.
+You must specify the Cloudify Manager IP addresses or DNS names that your agents will use to communicate with it.

 {{% note %}}
-* You must specify the Cloudify Manager networks before you install the Cloudify Manager.
 * You cannot configure multi-network management on [Cloudify Manager images]({{< relref "install_maintain/installation/manager-image.md" >}}).
 * [Cloudify Examples]( https://github.com/cloudify-examples ) require that the externally-routable network is called `external`.
 * If no manager network interface is specified in the blueprint, the agent connects to the `default` interface, which is configured with the `private_ip` flag during the RPM installation process.
 {{% /note %}}

+Multi-network management can be configured both before installing a new Manager and after.

+##### Option 1: Configure multi-network management before installing a new Manager:

 The Cloudify Manager networks are configured in the `agent:networks` section of the `/etc/cloudify/config.yaml` file, for example: